Kant’s View of the Mind and Consciousness of Self

 Kant calls the first stage the Transcendental Aesthetic.
 It is about what space and time must be like, and how we must handle them, if our experience is to have the spatial and temporal properties that it has.
 This question about the necessary conditions of experience is for Kant a ‘transcendental’ question and the strategy of proceeding by trying to find answers to such questions is, as we said, the strategy of transcendental argument.

-Here Kant advances one of his most notorious views: that whatever it is that impinges on us from the mind-independent world does not come located in a spatial or a temporal matrix, not even a temporal one (A37=B54fn.).
+Here Kant advances one of his most notorious views: that whatever it is that impinges on us from the mind-independent world does not come located in a spatial nor even a temporal matrix (A37=B54fn.).
 Rather, it is the mind that organizes this ‘manifold of raw intuition’, as he called it, spatially and temporally.
 The mind has two pure forms of intuition, space and time, built into it to allow it to do so. (‘Pure’ means ‘not derived from experience’.)

 These claims are very problematic.
 For example, they invite the question, in virtue of what is the mind constrained to locate a bit of information at one spatial or temporal location rather than another?
 Kant seems to have had no answer to this question (Falkenstein 1995; Brook 1998).
 Most commentators have found Kant’s claim that space and time are only in the mind, not at all in the mind-independent world, to be implausible.